Corridor Following

 A 2D LIDAR scans the environment by emitting laser beams and measuring distances to objects.
 For a 360-degree LIDAR:

-- Distance Data: Provides distances to nearby obstacles in all directions.
+- Distance data: Provides distances to nearby obstacles in all directions.

-- Angle Data: Maps each distance reading to a specific angle.
+- Angle data: Maps each distance reading to a specific angle.

 Rectangular Grid and Corridors